-The right dose for oncologyMarch 4th, 2013 in Cancer /
+The right dose for oncologyMarch 4, 2013 in Medicine & Health / Cancer

 EPFL researchers develop a tool for oncologists using the electrical signature of cancer cells to get just the right treatment dosage for each patient.

 King Mithridates understood that poison is only as good as the dosage taken.
 Each day, he ingested small quantities of poison in order to become immunize and escape his court's plotters.
 Oncologists run up against the same principle when fighting cancer.
 Sometimes, a small dose of chemotherapy may induce dangerous resistance mechanisms in malignant cells, resulting in relapse.
 Now, EPFL research published in the journal PLOS ONE reports a tool that could simply and accurately determine the right dose for individual patients.

 Dosage, a vital issue